-Furthermore I recommend you to start following a couple of hundred of folks.
+Furthermore, I recommend you to start following a couple of hundred folks.
 Slowly add to it over time and follow back those that may follow you first if their bio is of interest to you.

 If you like to be really organized develop some Twitter lists.
 You can put people into groups by location area, by interest, etc.